Rabbit-Company/RabbitMonitor/README.md

 # Rabbit Monitor

+> ⚠️ Please note that Rabbit Monitor is now deprecated and has been replaced by [Rabbit Monitor 2](https://github.com/Rabbit-Company/RabbitMonitor2).
+The new version has been completely rewritten in Rust for improved performance and scalability compared to the previous Python-based implementation.

 Rabbit Monitor is a simple program that fetches your computer data every 5 seconds (By default) and create /metrics API endpoint for other programs to collect data from it.

 Required packages: